 Radon exposure can also occur from some building materials if they are made from radon-containing substances.
 Almost any building material made from natural substances, including concrete and wallboard, may give off some level of radon.
 In most cases these levels are very low, but in a few instances these materials may contribute significantly to radon exposure.

 Some granite countertops may expose people to different levels of radon.
 Most health and radiation experts agree that while a small portion of granite countertops might give off increased levels of radon, most countertops give off extremely low levels.
 According to the US Environmental Protection Agency (EPA), it’s very unlikely that a granite countertop in a home would increase the radiation level above the normal, natural background level that comes from nearby soil and rocks.
-Still, people concerned about radon from countertops and from other household sources can test these levels using home detection kits or can hire a professional to do the testing (see the section “How can I avoid exposure to radon?”).
+Still, people concerned about radon from countertops and from other household sources can test these levels using home detection kits or can hire a professional to do the testing.

 According to the EPA, the average indoor radon level is about 1.3 picocuries per liter (pCi/L).
 People should take action to lower radon levels in the home if the level is 4.0 pCi/L or higher.
 The EPA estimates that nearly 1 out of every 15 homes in the United States has elevated radon levels.